 5.C.
-Qualifications of the head of a police-led system

-Good Practice: Some police-led systems have an internal medicolegal division with medical specialists.
-For example, the Philippine National Police has a Medicolegal Division headed by the Chief of Medicolegal, who is a pathologist, and each region has its own medicolegal officer, who is also pathologist.
+Qualifications of the head of a law enforcement-led system its own medicolegal officer, who is also pathologist.
 Cases are referred to the medicolegal officers by the investigating officer on a case.
-Other police-led systems do not have internal medical experts and contract out for medical and forensic services.
-We discuss each type of police-led system separately.
+Other law enforcement-led systems do not have internal medical experts and contract out for medical and forensic services.
+We discuss each type of law enforcement-led system separately.